 Take note that there are different kinds of cherries.
 There are sweet cherries that are usually consumed fresh, such as Bing cherries and Rainier cherries, And there are tart cherries, flaming red and hard to find in their fresh form.
-This is the type we are going to talk about juicing today.
-Although hard to find fresh, you can find them canned, dried, or frozen in most grocery stores to juice to your hearts content!
-You can of course skip all that and find the juice and/or juice concentrate forms in most stores as well.
+The latter is the type we are going to talk about juicing today.
+Although hard to find fresh, you can find tart cherries canned, dried, or frozen in most grocery stores You can of course skip all that and find the juice and/or juice concentrate forms in most stores as well.

-The best way to consume tart cherries is by drinking tart cherry juice.
+The best way to consume tart cherries is by drinking them in juice form.
 Read on to learn more about the exciting health benefits of drinking tart cherry juice.
 We will also share a healthy tart cherry juice recipe straight from the kitchen of a Registered Dietitian.